openhab/openhab-addons/addons/binding/org.openhab.binding.verisure/README.md

 You will have to configure the bridge with username and password, these must be the same credentials as used when logging into https://mypages.verisure.com.
 You can also configure your pin-code to be able to lock/unlock the SmartLock and arm/unarm the Alarm.
+**NOTE:** To be able to have full control over all SmartLock functionality, the user has to have Administrator rights.
 It is also possible to configure the number of Verisure installations/sites you have, default is 1.
+You have to configure a user with the same username, password and pin on the other installation/site.

 ## Discovery